ten-protocol/ten-documentation/docs/introduction/developer-quickstart.md

 }
 ```

-### Explanation:
+### Explanation

-In this step, we've declared a public variable `storedValues`.
-Solidity automatically generates a public getter view function for it, so on both Ethereum and Ten, you can call this view function without any restrictions.
-We also created a function that allows users to store a value against their address.
+`storedValues` is a public variable.
+Solidity provides a default getter for it, making it accessible on both Ethereum and Ten.
+The `storeValue` function allows users to associate a value with their address.

-## Step 2: Transitioning to a Private Variable with a Getter Function
+## Step 2: Converting to a Private Variable with a Getter Function

-### Code:
+### Code

 ```solidity
 contract StorageExample {